 - When poaching the chicken, feel free to add garlic, herbs, or anything you want to add extra flavor to the chicken.

-If you try my recipe for Pennsylvania Dutch Chicken Corn Soup with Rivels, I hope you love it.
-Please let me know in the comments and give it a review!
+If you make this recipe for Chicken Corn Soup with Rivels, I hope you love it.
+And don’t forget to follow me on Facebook, Pinterest, and Instagram so you don’t miss a post.

 Ingredients